skyzh/ddcm-protocol/README.md

 # Kademlia-Async

+Kademlia is a peer-to-peer network.

-Use Kademlia in Python Asyncio
+Use Kademlia with Python Asyncio.

 Inspired by [bmuller/kademlia](https://github.com/bmuller/kademlia)

 ## License

-The new BSD
+BSD-Clause-3

 ## Test